 As a tasty way of adding some vitamin C to the family diet, lemon cheese was frequently made at home.

-Farmer's markets and WI meetings are the best places if you want to buy your lemon cheese rather than make it yourself, or - if you can't find one near you - you could try this Luxury Lemon Curd from English Provender, that's actually rather good for a commercially made product.
+In Britain, farmer's markets and WI meetings are the best places if you want to buy your lemon cheese rather than make it yourself, or - if you can't find one near you - you could try this Tiptree Lemon Curd from Wilkin & Sons, that's actually rather good for a commercially made product.

-You will need a double boiler or a deep glass bowl that fits comfortably over a sauce pan without touching the bottom.
+First of all, you will need a double boiler or a deep glass bowl that fits comfortably over a sauce pan without touching the bottom.
+You will also need the following ingredients:

 Fill the pan with 5cm / 2in water and bring to a simmer.